diderote/LSF-ATACseq/README.md

 ### This pipeline is compatable with UM Pegasus using project nimerlab

+If conda and chipseq-pipeline are already installed, skip to 3.

 1. If conda is not installed:
 	- wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh
 	- bash Miniconda3-latest-Linux-x86_64.sh